Dead-Stone/MajorProject/README.md

-# Nutrition AI Mobile Application
+# Health Diet Management
 ## Overview

-The Nutrition AI Mobile Application is a multi-platform solution designed for food recognition, nutritional analysis, and personalized dietary recommendations.
+This application is a multi-platform solution designed for food recognition, nutritional analysis, and personalized dietary recommendations.
 It leverages advanced machine learning models to provide users with accurate and insightful information about their dietary choices.

 ## Features